MohamedSabith97/Functional-Doc_HRM/Reissue_Renewal.md

     The employee Iqama will be import to update in HRM portal after the renewal process is completed in Iqama renewal stage

-    **Using for upload to Import the Iqama extended validity data into HRM portal for Employee.**
+    **In this stage is  Using for upload to Import the Iqama extended validity data into HRM portal for Employee.**

     **System can create Muqeem status in Iqama Renewal, If doesn’t complete the Muqeem creation by system  in Iqama Renewal stage process , then and verify by the user, the user can perform to create the Muqeem status manually.**